GMT2001-RTX/Dodo-Bot/README.md

 # What is this
 Dodo-Bot is a personal project that existed since late 2021.
 It was mainly made for entertainment and such.
 It is mostly made with the goal mindset of reducing the number of bots needed to do each stuff.

-This version of the bot aka rebase is based on the CupcakeX codebase albeit with improvements and new stuff for the sake of learning.
-Despite this, it's made as a rebase backup if aoi.js was to ever die one day.
+This version of the bot aka rebase is based on the (now abandoned) CupcakeX codebase albeit with improvements and new stuff for the sake of learning.
+Despite this, it's made as a backup if aoi.js was to ever die one day.

 # What does it include?
 * Simple leveling system